tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/index.md

     If components listed above work correctly this means the `Vehicle` Script works correctly too.

 ## Add a Vehicle Keyboard Input Script
-You can control your Ego Vehicle in the simulation manually with just one Script called `Vehicle Keyboard Input`.
+You can control your `EgoVehicle` in the simulation manually with just one Script called `Vehicle Keyboard Input`.

 If you want to add it just click the 'Add Component' button on the `EgoVehicle` *Object* and search for `Vehicle Keyboard Input` Script and select it.